AntonyToron/PunMe/README.md

 ## Backend

 Our backend server is a RESTful API built in Java Spring and deployed to Amazon Web Services using Boxfuse.
 When an image is received, it calls [Microsoft's Computer Vision API](https://www.microsoft.com/cognitive-services/en-us/computer-vision-api) which returns a caption describing the contents of the image, among other information about the image.
-We then use [Google's Cloud Natural Language Processing API](https://cloud.google.com/natural-language/) to determine the most important word in the caption, which is the direct subject of the image in one word.
+We then use [Google's Cloud Natural Language Processing API](https://cloud.google.com/natural-language/) for syntax analysis of the caption.
+After this, we perform a variety of custom checks to determine key subjects of the image input by the user, and consequently the direct subject.
 We then use this word to search [punoftheday.com](punoftheday.com) for puns relating to the subject of the image.

 ## Website